While it is always the way to go when it comes to a road trip, it will not serve you well when it comes to marketing.

 Putting together your strategic marketing planning process includes these steps:

-- Perform data collection and analysis
+- Perform data collection and analysis through market research

-- Determine marketing budget and allocation
+- Determine marketing budget and allocation for your marketing mix

-- Create marketing assets
+- Create marketing assets that support your planning process

-And while most people would rather dive right into the exciting stuff, we guarantee investing time in this process will help you confidently execute successful campaigns.
+And while most people would rather dive right into the exciting stuff, we guarantee investing time in this marketing process will help you confidently execute successful campaigns.

 You can use the guidelines from each of these steps to create a marketing planning process that works specifically for your business!